Dictyota dichotoma: Description

+Biology

-BiologyDictyota dichotoma is dioecious, reproduction taking place in the spring and summer.
+Dictyota dichotoma is dioecious, reproduction taking place in the spring and summer.
 The sporophytes and the gametophytes are similar in morphology, and the reproductive organs appear on the thallus as small, dark-coloured spots.
 Gamete release is linked to the phases of the moon.
 This alga is an annual, the thalli are abundant in summer but degenerate by the end of the year.